ctrautma/RHEL_NIC_QUALIFICATION/README.md

 qualifying a NIC driver for NFV usage.
 This includes both the Linux Kernel driver and the DPDK PMD driver.

+IT IS CRITICAL for qualification to keep all logs and to execute the collection script at the end of these tests.
+The collection script must be run on the server and client side.
+Please see the end of this file for further details.

 The QE Scripts are three separate scripts that all must pass.

 - The VSPerf based performance test